-(Most energy efficient) The Ambirad range is designed to be versatile and energy efficient.
-They offer both oil fired and gas fired warm air heaters, including suspended units and cabinet heaters.
+(Most energy efficient) The AmbiRad range is designed to be versatile and energy efficient.
+It offers both oil fired and gas fired warm air heaters, including suspended units and cabinet heaters.
 The product range is huge to suit all different space sizes and requirements.
-Ambirad warm air heater price range: £2,500 - £14,000
+Owned by the same parent company and recently merged with Reznor, the product range is huge to suit all different space sizes and requirements.
+AmbiRad warm air heater price range: £2,500 - £14,000

 (Best on a budget) Benson warm air heaters are on the cheaper end of the scale, with both oil fired and gas fired products.
-They have a range of options when it comes to units; suspended, and floor standing cabinet heaters.
-Owned by Ambirad UK, they are also a very trusted brand when it comes to warm air heating.
+Benson has a range of options when it comes to units; suspended, and floor standing cabinet heaters.
+Owned by Nortek Global HVAC, the same parent company as Reznor and AmbiRad UK, it is also a very trusted brand when it comes to warm air heating.
 Benson warm air heater price range: £1,000 - £5,000

-(Trusted brand) Combat have been in the commercial heating industry for 50 years and are a trusted provider of warm air heating solutions.
-They offer suspended warm air heating units and cabinet heaters.
+(Trusted brand) Combat has been in the commercial heating industry for 50 years and is a trusted provider of warm air heating solutions.
+It offers suspended warm air heating units and cabinet heaters.
 Designed for maximum energy efficiency, the Combat warm air heater range is easy-to-use with a modern design.
 Combat warm air heater price range: £1,500 - £6,000

 How to find commercial & industrial warm air heating engineers near you